Copy First, Translate Later: Interpreting Translation Dynamics in Multilingual Pretraining: Interpretability Methods

 We sample a set of erroneously copied predictions ($B_{copy}$), and corresponding correctly translated predictions ($B_{translate}$).
 Sets are aligned across source words: for each $w_{src}$, $B_{copy}$ includes $w_{src}\rightarrow w_{src}$, and $B_{translate}$ includes $w_{src}\rightarrow w_{tgt}$ (see \cref{sec:explaind_test_data}).
 We define

-and consider the most negative parameter groups in terms of $D_{copy}$ during Phase I as \emph{copy promoting}, and the most positive in terms of $D_{copy}$ in Phase II as \emph{copy suppressing}.
-We rank parameters by the corresponding influences and only keep the ones with at least $50\%$ of the TOP-1's influence.
-For comparison, we also study the layer-wise influence of the actual training data $X_{train}$ on a sample of \wlt predictions $B_{\wlt}$.
+and consider the most negative parameter groups in terms of $D_{copy}$ during Phase I as \emph{copy promoting}, and the most positive during Phase II as \emph{copy suppressing}.
+We rank parameters by the corresponding influences and only keep parameters with at least $50\%$ of the first-ranked parameter's influence.